potatochipsnotincluded/Kiwi/README.md

 # Kiwi Engine
 This is a free and open source game engine to create complex 3D and 2D games.
-It is based off Raylib.

 ## Development
 To clone the Git Repository, please run the command `git clone --recursive https://github.com/potatochipsnotincluded/Kiwi.git`.
 Once cloned, run the script related to your development environmentment.
 It will run Premake.
-To use the Vulkan version, you will be required to install the Vulkan SDK.

 ## Libraries
+- GLFW
+- OpenGL
-- Raylib
+- GLM
 - ImGui (TODO)
 - Miniaudio (TODO)